NASA Logo, National Aeronautics and Space Administration

 Singapore sonde 1980-present QBO from monthly mean zonal wind

 The plot is made by: 1) reading all daily sondes for the full month (generally twice per day at 0Z and 12Z), 2) vertically interpolating the zonal wind to missing levels (no extrapolation to levels above balloon burst altitudes), and 3) time interpolating for missing levels above the top of the balloon profile.
 The thick dotted line shows the tropopause calculated from the thermal lapse rate.
-Units are meters per second (m/s).
+Units are meters per second.

 MERRA-2 1980-present QBO monthly mean zonal wind at the Equator

 The plot is generated from the monthly mean MERRA-2 zonal mean winds.
 The thick dotted line shows the tropopause calculated from the thermal lapse rate.
-The noted easterly and westerly phases are derived from the Singapore sonde above.
+The noted easterly (E) and westerly (W) phases are derived from the Singapore sonde above.
 Units are meters per second.

-MERRA-2 zonal wind plot as above (png) (or high-rese PDF), but winds are detrended and the annual cycle removed.
+MERRA-2 zonal wind plot as above(png) (high-res PDF), but winds are detrended and the annual cycle removed.

 The last 3 years of the QBO from the Singapore sonde daily zonal wind

 The plot shows the daily zonal mean winds from the twice per day (0Z and 12Z) Singapore radiosondes.
-Each sonde is interpolated to a 0.5km vertical grid.
+Each sonde is interpolated to a 0.5 km vertical grid.
 Above the burst altitude, either MERRA-2 or GEOS-FP data are used to fill this vertical grid.
 The black line shows the tropopause as computed from the lapse rate.
 Units are meters per second.

 MERRA-2 1980-present QBO monthly mean zonal wind versus latitude